bwoodill/BT_VESC/README.md

   * Clicking once (holding or releasing) will cancel cruise.
 Any additional clicks are processed after disabling cruise control.
 For example: with cruise on, clicking twice and holding the second one results in cruise turning off and shifting down.
 This can be enabled with $C.
 * Added a low speed migrate option that is defaulted to off.
 If turned on, it will not migrate your speed if your current speed is < default speed.
 Controlled with $e.
 * Added reverse feature.
   * Reverse mode is enabeld with 5 clicks.
 It will stop the motor and reverse the direction of spin.
 This can be enabled with $E. The display will show R on the screen until you start it again (double click).
 It will also show R and then the speed you are in.
-The speeds are the same, except they are cut in half.
+The speeds and other fucntions are the same, except they are cut in half.
 When you click the trigger 5 times again, it will display an F until the motor is turned on again.
+While in reverse, the speed will not migrate up to your default speed (ex. if in speed1, it will restart in speed1 and not migrate to speed3).
+When entering reverse or going back into forward, it will set your speed to 1.

 # Terminal Commands and Defaults
 ```